oarcscience/ith.oarc.science/volun.md

-title: "How to prepare content"
+# How to prepare content

----
-### HOW TO PREPARE CONTENT FOR SACRED-TEXTS.COM
+### HOW TO PREPARE CONTENT FOR Intangible Textual Heritage

 ![](img/scriptorum.jpg)